Welcome to the Brooks County Board of Tax Assessors office Web Site!

 Our office is open to the public from 8:00 AM until 5:00 PM, Monday through Friday.

-The goal of the Brooks County Assessors Office is to provide the people of Brooks County with a web site that is easy to use.
+The goal of the Brooks County Board of Tax Assessors office is to provide the people of Brooks County with a web site that is easy to use.
 You can search our site for a wealth of information on any property in Brooks County.

 The information contained herein reflects the values established in the "most current published" tax digest. *Please note that the Assessors Office establishes values only.
 The Brooks County Tax Commissioner should be contacted with tax bill related questions.

 In compliance with Georgia Law 48-5-264.1 requiring reasonable notice in advance of the appraisal staff visiting property while conducting official business, this notice serves to inform the property owner that obtaining a building permit and/or the filing of an appeal will require the appraisal staff to visit the property to verify property information.
 Prior to the property review by the Board of Assessors, members of the county appraisal staff will conduct an on-site review of the property.

 All members of the appraisal staff visiting your property will display Brooks County identification with a photo, and will drive marked county vehicles.

 Did you know?

 The first settlers, in what is now Brooks County, were Spanish missionaries from Florida who arrived around 1570.
 Brooks County was formed from parts of Lowndes and Thomas counties and was named for Preston Brooks, a member of Congress prior to the Civil War and an avid defender of state rights.

 During the Civil War, the county was the main producer of food for the confederacy and became known as the "Breadbasket of the South."